Europaudvalget 2010-11 (1. samling)

 8

 explicitly deals with the competence of COSAC including the possibility for COSAC to organiseinterparliamentary conferences on common foreign and security policy, including commonsecurity and defence policy, Article 9 deals with the broader issue of interparliamentarycooperation between the European Parliament and national Parliaments.
 This proposal of thedelegation of the European Parliament to have both articles mentioned in point 1.2 of the Rules ofProcedures of COSAC was opposed by most of national Parliaments that took the floor, as theyconsidered that mentioning Article 10 was sufficient.An animated debate followed during which the limited competences given by the Treaties to theEuropean Parliament in the area of common foreign and security policy and common security anddefence policy were emphasised by some national Parliaments, suggesting,inter alia,that theEuropean Parliament wanted to increase its influence in this area by including a reference toArticle 9.
 In this regard, reference was made to the extensive and non-conclusive debate on theissue held during the Speakers' Conference on 4-5 April 2011 in Brussels.
 As no consensus on theamended Rules of Procedure of COSAC could be found, the debate was postponed until thefollowing day.After an additional exchange of views the next morning a compromise was reached based onproposals of the Luxembourg and the Belgian delegations.
 In order to avoid that only Article 10 ofProtocol 1 would be explicitly mentioned, which had been the main point of contention for theEuropean Parliament, it was proposed to refer generally to the Treaty of Lisbon.
-The proposal, asamended was accepted.Once translated into all official languages of the EU, the amended Rules of Procedure of COSACas adopted by the XLV COSAC in Budapest will be published in the Official Journal of the EU.They will come into force on the day of their publication in the Official Journal of the EU.
+The proposal, asamended was accepted.Once translated into all official languages of the EU, the amended Rules of Procedure of COSACas adopted by the XLV COSAC in Budapest will be published in the Official Journal of the EU.They will come into force on the day of their publication in the Official Journal of the EU.5.
+Report on the Proceedings of the Conference of Speakers of EU Parliaments

 Introduction by Mr Richárd HÖRCSIK, Chairman of the Committee on European Affairs of theHungarianOrszággyűlés.Mr André FLAHAUT, Speaker of the BelgianChambre des représentants,cancelled hisparticipation on the planned presentation of the outcome of the Conference of Speakers of theParliaments of the European Union (hereinafter referred to as "the Speakers' Conference") whichtook place in Brussels on 4-5 April 2011.Pursuant to the agreement reached during the meeting of the Troika, Mr Richárd HÖRCSIKsketched the outcome of the meeting of the Speakers’ Conference.
 Firstly, Mr HÖRCSIKreminded the participants that the Speakers’ Conference is the highest political forum on which thenational Parliaments and the European Parliament meet.
 He recalled that the latest meeting of theSpeakers’ Conference had been held in the BelgianChambre des représentantson 4-5 April 2011.Subsequently, he outlined the programme of the Speakers’ Conference and the PresidencyConclusions.
 Regarding the latter, he emphasised that agreements were reached on the role of theParliaments in the monitoring of the area of freedom, security and justice (i.e. parliamentaryoversight of the security and intelligence services and the monitoring of Europol’s activities).Lastly, he informed that agreements were equally reached on a number of points regardingparliamentary scrutiny of the common foreign and security policy, including common security and